Killing of Ronan Kerr: Investigation

 On 26 July 2011, five men were arrested in connection with the investigation.
 They were later released.

-On 26 November 2012, investigating detectives announced the arrest of a 22-year-old man in Milton Keynes.
-On 27 November, a 39-year-old man in County Tyrone was arrested and questioned.
+On 26 November 2012, detectives announced the arrest of a 22-year-old man in Milton Keynes.
+The following day, a 39-year-old man in County Tyrone was arrested and questioned.

-On 16 May 2017, officers from the PSNI's Serious Crime Branch arrested two men under the Terrorism Act in connection with the murder.
+On 16 May 2017, officers from the PSNI's Serious Crime Branch arrested two men under the Terrorism Act in connection with the killing.
 A 27-year-old man was arrested in Omagh, and a 40-year-old man was produced into police custody from prison.

-In June 2018, a man from Coalisland, County Tyrone, was charged with three terrorism-related charges.
-These charges were connected to searches in Coalisland in the course of the murder investigation.
+In June 2018, a man from Coalisland, County Tyrone, was charged with three terrorism‑related offences connected to searches carried out during the investigation.
 The charges were dropped in June 2019.